 But what if you wanted to define a Study Area across several different counties?
 Or even zip-codes?
 Tackling this task with the method mentioned above can get sticky in a hurry.
 The brand new Region List option for combining Regions in IMPLAN makes this process a breeze!
 Access the Regions list view from the Regions screen by clicking the icon directly next to the Data Year dropdown.

 Note that you can navigate back to the Region map view by selecting the icon highlighted above.
+This will bring up the Region list, remember that you will have to select the Data Year that you wish to use from this page.
+If you select a Data Year on the Region map view, it will not follow you to the Region list view (it will reset to the default).
 From the Region list, you can select Regions to Combine at the State, County or Zip Code level.
 For example, to see all of the Counties in Alabama, highlight the state by clicking on it.
 We can see that doing this will bring up a list of all 67 counties in Alabama.

 If we wanted to see the Zip Codes for a certain County, say Bibb County Alabama, click it just like we did for the state of Alabama.
 This will bring up all 8 Zip Codes in Bibb County: